mikko-ahonen/mikko-ahonen.github.io/_posts/2024-08-25-django-unique-constraint.md

 % python manage.py makemigrations
 ```

 This will create a migration for the index.
-If you have lots of data, this would lock the table for a long
+If you have lots of data, this default migration locks the
-time.
-Luckily, since 3.0, Django has had a new AddIndexConcurrently feature which can be used.
+Postgres table for the duration of the index creation.
+Luckily, Postgres has a CREATE INDEX CONCURRENTLY
+feature.
+Django has support for it in migrations since 3.0.

 To use it, open the generated migration file and change the AddIndex to AddIndexConcurrently and
 RemoveIndex to RemoveIndexConcurrently.